 The ARARs Academy is a beginner- to intermediate-level course that focuses on applicable or relevant and appropriate requirements (ARARs) in the remedial program.
 The course builds on the ARAR material presented in other CEC courses, such as Fundamentals of Superfund and Remedial Process.
 Participants will have the opportunity to examine the topic in more detail and apply the course concepts to site-specific situations.
 The ARARs Academy includes a webinar and in-class portion, both of which are required.
 The webinar portion will provide the participants with the foundation necessary to complete the exercises that primarily make up the in-class portion of the course.
 By completing the ARARs Academy, participants will be better able to:

 Please note pre-work is required for this course.
-Attendees will be required to attend a two-part webinar series that will cover introductory materials including a review of important definitions, the ARAR identification process, ARAR waivers, and a review of the most common Federal ARARs.
-Each webinar will be 2 hours long and will be presented by the same instructors involved in the classroom portion of the training.
+Attendees will be required to attend a three-part webinar series that will cover introductory materials including a review of important definitions, the ARAR identification process, ARAR waivers, and a review of the most common Federal ARARs.
+Each webinar will be 4-hours long.
 Dates for the live webinars will be sent via email to those registered to attend the classroom training.
 If you are not able to attend the live webinar series, it will be recorded and a link to the recording will be provided to those registered to attend the classroom training that will allow you to listen at your convenience prior to the classroom delivery.
 If you have any questions regarding the webinars, please feel free to contact Jodi McCarty, ICF at email@example.com.

 For general information contact Elizabeth Kline (ICF) by telephone at 914-261-5535 or via e-mail at firstname.lastname@example.org